CraigNock/NominationStation/README.md

 Welcome to the *Nomination Station*!

-An application for users to browse for and select their favourite films for award nomination!
+An application for users to browse for and select five of their favourite films for award nomination!

 ## Live Here: https://nominationstation.herokuapp.com/